-For percentages, 100 times the quotient of the numerators divided by the denominators.
+For percentages, the numerators divided by the denominators, multiplied by 100.

 Missing data or "don't know" responses on the questions on short, rapid breathing and/or difficult breathing and whether it was chest-related are excluded from numerators and denominators, assuming no illness.